info340b-au23/project-forallthemoods/README.md

 # INFO 340 Project

+Our published site can be viewed here: [For All the Moods](https://forallthemoods-7a39a.web.app/)

 This repository contains code for an interactive Drake promotional web app, created for the _Client-Side Web Development_ course at the UW iSchool.

 For All the Moods, is a promotional Drake website for fans and any users interested in the musical artist: Drake.
 Our page highlights interactive features for fans and users; discover new music from mood-playlists curated through our mood selector, leave album reviews/ratings, take a quiz to see what Drake persona you are, discover OVO merchandise, and sign-up for our page to save your progress.